Antiferromagnetic insulating state in layered nickelates at half-filling

-Figure \ref{bs_afi} shows the band structure of this single-layer NdNiO$_2$ system at the GGA level (without introducing correlations via the LDA+U method) in an AF checkerboard state.
-As above, the Nd moments are considered all parallel and the figure shows only the minority spin channel for clarity.
-A small gap opens up at the Fermi level already within GGA.
-The R-d bands do not cross the Fermi level and the only Ni-d band that remains unoccupied is a single minority-spin d$_{x^2-y^2}$ band per Ni.
-The Nd-d bands cannot hybridize strongly with the Ni-d ones (once the periodicity along $c$ is lost) and as a consequence there is no largely dispersive band crossing the Fermi level, as it occurs in the bulk.
-As such, the system is no longer self-doped and the nominally Ni$^{1+}$ purely ionic description works nicely, like in parent cuprates.
-The half-filled d$_{x^2-y^2}$ band yields a spin-1/2 scenario with a strong in-plane AF coupling, that appears even at the GGA level (U= 0 limit).
-This solution is similar to that obtained for cuprates, such as isostructural CaCuO$_2$, that are AF insulators at the GGA level as well \cite{botana_2020_similarities}.
-The magnetic moments within GGA are also somewhat larger ($\sim$ 0.8 $\mu_B$) than those appearing in bulk NdNiO$_2$ ($\sim$ 0.6 $\mu_B$) that get reduced by the self-doping effect.
-If an on-site Coulomb repulsion is introduced using the LDA+U method, the gap becomes widened as U increases by pushing the unoccupied Ni-d$_{x^2-y^2}$ higher in energy, and the magnetic moments approach 1.0 $\mu_B$ per Ni.
-Similar results can be obtained for a monolayer of LaNiO$_2$, with a gap opening up when an AF in-plane ordering is set in, also at the GGA level (U= 0).
-In both cases, the AF insulating phase is the ground state of the system.
-In fact, all the conclusions of this paper are applicable for the case of LaNiO$_2$.
+Figure \ref{fig4} shows the band structure of this single-layer LaNiO$_2$ system at the GGA level (without introducing correlations via DFT+$U$) in an AF checkerboard ground state.
+The La-$d$ bands do not cross the Fermi level and the only Ni-$d$ band that remains unoccupied is a single minority-spin $d_{x^2-y^2}$ band per Ni (see Appendix \ref{appendix_B} Fig. \ref{fig8} for the $d_{x^2-y^2}$ fat bands).
+The La-$d$ bands cannot hybridize strongly with the Ni-$d$ ones anymore (once the periodicity along $c$ is lost) and as a consequence there is no largely dispersive band crossing the Fermi level, as it occurs in the bulk.
+As such, the system is no longer self-doped and the nominally Ni$^{1+}$ purely ionic description works nicely, like in parent cuprates and reduced RP nickelates.
+The half-filled $d_{x^2-y^2}$ band yields a spin-1/2 scenario with a strong in-plane AF coupling, that appears even at the GGA level ($U$= 0 limit).
+This solution is similar to that obtained for cuprates (such as isostructural CaCuO$_2$) that are AF insulators at the GGA level as well \cite{botana_2020_similarities}.
+The magnetic moments within GGA are also somewhat larger ($\sim$ 0.9 $\mu_B$) than those appearing in bulk LaNiO$_2$ ($\sim$ 0.6 $\mu_B$) that get reduced by the self-doping effect.
+If an on-site Coulomb repulsion is introduced, the gap becomes widened as $U$ increases by pushing the unoccupied Ni-$d_{x^2-y^2}$ bands higher in energy, and the magnetic moments approach 1.0 $\mu_B$ per Ni.
+Even though we have presented our results for La, the same type of solution can be derived for the NdNiO$_2$ counterpart (see Appendix \ref{appendix_C}, Fig. \ref{fig9}).